jodiesamuel/test_spacestock/question1/README.md

 # Question 1

-data pipeline from json files to PostgreSQL
+Data pipeline from json files to PostgreSQL using python

 ## Dependecies